meerk40t/svgelements/README.md

 # svg.elements
-SVG Parsing for Elements, Paths, and other SVG Objects.
+SVG Parsing for Files, Elements, Paths, and other SVG Objects.

 The Path element of this project is based in part on the `regebro/svg.path` ( https://github.com/regebro/svg.path ) project.
 It is also may be based, in part, on some elements of `mathandy/svgpathtools` ( https://github.com/mathandy/svgpathtools ).